aiven/devportal/docs/platform/concepts/service_backups.rst

 Aiven for Apache Kafka®
 '''''''''''''''''''''''

-Aiven for Apache Kafka is usually used as a transport tool for data rather than a permanent store and the way it stores data doesn't really allow reasonable backup to be implemented using traditional backup strategies.
-Hence, Aiven doesn't take backups for managed Apache Kafka services and data durability is determined by the replication of data across the cluster.
+Aiven for Apache Kafka is usually used as a transport tool for data rather than a permanent store.
+Due to the way it stores data, traditional backup strategies are not feasible.
+As a result, Aiven does not perform backups for managed Apache Kafka services, and data durability is determined by data replication across the cluster.

 To back up data passing through Kafka, we recommend using one of the following tools:

 * :doc:`MirrorMaker 2<../../products/kafka/kafka-mirrormaker>` to replicate the data to another cluster, which could be an Aiven service or a Kafka cluster on your own infrastructure.
-Using MirrorMaker 2, the backup cluster is running as an independent Kafka service, so you have complete freedom of choice in which zone to base the service.
+With MirrorMaker 2, the backup cluster operates as an independent Kafka service, giving you complete freedom in choosing which zone to locate the service.

   .. note::

       MirrorMaker 2 provides tools for mapping between the source and target offset, so you don't need to make this calculation.
 For more details, see section *Offset Mapping* in blog post `A look inside Kafka MirrorMaker 2 <https://blog.cloudera.com/a-look-inside-kafka-mirrormaker-2/>`__.